aexoden/rosa/README.md

     `-` if not.
 This is a TAS-specific feature that currently has no relevance in the software.

+11. A number of frames (can be floating point) to apply as a penalty to the first encounter in this segment.
+Must be determined experimentally for the desired segment.

 #### Choices

 These three lines are used to define branching in the route.
 (For instance, to